 Even in areas where it is permitted to use a water heater instead of a boiler, many manufacturers will void the warranty if something goes wrong when you use it as a boiler.

 Hopefully, after reading this article on water heater vs boilers for radiant floor heating systems, you have a better idea about what you need.
 Although there are many types of radiant floor heating systems, boilers and water heaters both get the job done.

-Finding the right hydronic radiant floor heating system is not easy to make as there are so many variables as you no doubt have gathered.
+Finding the right hydronic radiant floor heating system is not easy to make as there are so many variables, including getting the right radiant heat insulation.
 But hopefully you are better positioned to make the right decision.